 You cannot ignore this spiritual leader and the president of The Church of Jesus Christ of Latter-day Saints.
-His core life lesson and insights on living a great life is inspiring.
+His positive life lesson and insights on living a great life is inspiring.

 According to Nelson, other than the usual 9 to 5 employment or whatever income-generating business you do, everyone has a higher calling that gives life more purpose.